voximplant/react-native-demo/README.md

 	2. Add `google-services.json` file to android/app folder
 	3. Open `app/build.gradle` file and uncomment the `//apply plugin: 'com.google.gms.google-services'` line

 4. Run your project from XCode (`Cmd+R`) for iOS, or use `react-native run-android` to run your project on Android.

+## Demo project dependencies

+The demo project uses the following third-party dependencies:
+- "react-native-vector-icons" - to implement icon buttons
+- "react-native-default-preference" - to store username and login tokens in default pregerences
+- "react-native-fcm" - to support push notifications on android
+- "react-native-notifications" - to support push notifications on iOS
+- "react-native-md5" - to login with one time key

+These are not the dependencies for our react native sdk, but only for demo project.
+Please note that we use these dependencies just to simplify our demo project and to provide the ability to try full functionality of our sdk.
+Integration of these dependencies to the demo project does not mean that you have to use these dependencies in your project.